 There’s plenty of hiking in Banning right along the river, which means plenty of photo ops, too.

 Wolf Creek Falls

 “Impressive” isn’t the right word for Wolf Creek Falls—maybe “picturesque.”
-Wolf Creek dumps over the falls just before its confluence with the Kettle River.
+Wolf Creek dumps over a 12-15 foot rock ledge just before its confluence with the Kettle River.

 The falls aren’t high or broad, but the setting is what makes them beautiful.
 The deep woods surrounding them, the pool they pour into.
-Quite charming.
+Charming.

-As with all waterfalls, the water is higher—and therefore the falls are more impressive—earlier in the spring/summer or after a lot of rain.
+As with all waterfalls, the water is higher—and therefore the falls are more impressive—earlier in the spring or after a lot of rain.

 What Else is at Banning State Park?

 As mentioned already, there’s a 33-site campground with direct access to three of the hiking trails.
 11 of the sites have electricity.
 There’s one group camp for up to 50 people, five canoe campsites along the river and one seasonal camping cabin.

 Biking isn’t really a thing here.
 There’s technically a 1-mile paved trail, but it just leads out to the highway, so not much there.